zhdk/TPF-JAM-TOOL/README.md

 - [BlackHole](https://github.com/ExistentialAudio/BlackHole) is a modern macOS virtual audio loopback driver that allows applications to pass audio to other applications with zero additional latency.
 Donate $10.
 ##### NOTE:
 After downloading, open the dmg file and drag the Reaper.app into the folder '/Applications/TPF-JAM-TOOL'.
-Then, open the Reaper.app with ctrl-click or right-click.
+Then, open the Reaper.app with a Ctrl-click or right-click.

 ---